enkidevs/curriculum/programming-fundamentals/core/loops/loops-intro.md

 ---
 ## Content

 Loops are everywhere in our lives.
-A good example of a loop is brushing your teeth.
-You move your hand up-down in five increments.
+A good example of a loop is making three sandwiches.
+You repeat the same instructions for a number of times.
 That's what a computer considers a loop.

 In programming there are different loops types, with each having their own application.
 Starting off with the most used one, the counter loop.